Skip to content

 IsDCGMExporterRunning Whether the DCGM metrics exporter is running (see Known Limitations)

-NodeGpuLabels Whether the node has gpu=true and accelerator=nvidia labels
+NodeGpuLabels Whether the control-plane node has gpu=true and accelerator=nvidia labels

 GpuAllocatable Number of GPU slots advertised to Kubernetes (reflects time-slicing replicas)